 This was the first thing I looked for when planning my trip to the Netherlands for the tulips.

-With a small window of opportunity, you can let yourself guided by the opening period of Keukenhof.
-Usually, the park is open between late March – early April and mid – May.
+With a small window of opportunity, you can let yourself be guided by the opening period of Keukenhof.
+Usually, the park is open between late March-early April, and mid-May.

 If you want an even more accurate timetable and your trip dates are flexible, you can check out the Bollenstreek website where you will find a map of all the stages the tulip fields are in.

-My go-to version would be to contact Tulip Tours Holland before planning your trip and ask them for the status on location 🙂 They will surely help you out with all the information you will need.
+My go-to version would be to contact Tulip Tours Holland before planning your trip and ask them for the status of the location 🙂 They will surely help you out with all the information you will need.